mepatterson/api-benchmarks/README.md

 Setting up the Test Corpus
 --------------------------

-You want 1,000,000 rows to benchmark against.
-Easiest way: use console and manually run the `Item.generate_million` command.
+You want lots of rows to benchmark against.
+Easiest way: use console and manually run the `Item.generate_tons` command.
+It defaults to 1 million, but you can pass a different value.

 NOTE: you only have to do this once for each of the two database types (mysql vs mongo) if you are sharing them the way I did.